pablovargasmejia/SIREN/README.md

 SIREN --targets TAIR10_cdna.fasta --gene AT1G50920 --threads 12 --sensitivity medium --rnai_length 300 --outdir results_AT1G50920
 ```

-This command runs the complete SIREN pipeline for the gene `AT1G50920` from the provided FASTA file, using 12 threads and a base RNAi length of 300 nucleotides, storing results in the `results_AT1G50920` directory.
+This command runs the complete SIREN pipeline for the gene `AT1G50920` from the provided Arabidopsis cds FASTA file, using 12 threads and a base RNAi length of 300 nucleotides, storing results in the `results_AT1G50920` directory.

 ## Pipeline Overview